Oscarsborg Fortress: Early history

 The narrows at Drøbak, called Drøbaksundet, is a natural point for the naval defence of Oslo, the capital of Norway.
 The first defences were constructed during the reign of Christian IV of Denmark and Norway and were ready in 1644.
-The fortifications were however not involved in battle during the Hannibal War.
+However, the fortifications were not involved in battle during the Hannibal War (1643-1645).
 After the war the fortifications were dismantled, and only resurrected for a short period during the 1814 war with Sweden.

 Around 1830 the discussion started for a renewed fortification of the Drøbak Narrows and the first stage was ready in 1848, the next in 1853.
-The name of the fortress was given by royal resolution on 23 August 1855 after a visit by the Swedish-Norwegian King Oscar I.
+The name of the fortress was given by royal resolution on 23 August 1855 after a visit by king Oscar I of Sweden and Norway.

 By the end of the 19th century the art of war developed rapidly and the new fortress was soon obsolete.
-The tension was also growing between the two countries in the union and so the Norwegians decided to upgrade the fortress.
-From 1890 new improved German guns were installed, an underwater barrier was built in 1874–79, and an underwater torpedo battery was constructed.
+However tension was growing between the two countries in the union and so the Norwegians decided to upgrade the fortress.
+One improvement was an underwater barrier which was built between 1874–79.
+The underwater barrier extended from the main islet of Søndre Kaholmen southwest to Hurum on the western side of the fjord, thus making it impossible for large vessels to sail west of the fortress.
+From 1890 new improved German guns were installed.
 The main armament was three 28 cm calibre guns (11 inch) manufactured by Krupp.
 There were also a number of guns with smaller calibres (15 cm and 57 mm) on the mainland.
-An underwater barrier went from the main islet of Kaholmen and south-west to Hurum on the western side of the fjord, thus making it impossible for large vessels to sail west of the fortress.